-IgBert Paired is an antibody-specific language model trained on over two million naturally paired variable region antibody sequences from the Observed Antibody Space (OAS) database.
-Utilizing a BERT architecture pretrained on unpaired antibody sequences, IgBert Paired captures cross-chain interactions between heavy and light chains, providing improved prediction accuracy for antibody binding affinity, antigen specificity, and sequence recovery tasks.
-The API supports GPU-accelerated embedding extraction and sequence inference, serving use-cases in antibody engineering, affinity maturation, and therapeutic antibody development workflows.
+IgBert Paired is an antibody-specific BERT language model trained on over two million naturally paired heavy/light variable region sequences from the Observed Antibody Space (OAS) dataset, after pretraining on unpaired antibody and protein sequences.
+The API exposes GPU-accelerated encode, generate, and log-probability endpoints for paired or unpaired inputs, supporting sequence embeddings (mean, per-residue, logits), masked-region sequence completion, and likelihood scoring for antibody engineering, affinity maturation, and therapeutic candidate prioritization workflows.

 Predict¶